 Harvard Divinity School celebrated its bicentennial during the 2016–17 academic year with events and exhibits that highlight the School's mission to illuminate, engage, and serve the world through the pursuit and practice of religious literacy.

 In 2008, the Divinity School faculty, students, and staff adopted a new HDS mission statement and associated set of goals and guiding principles to express the purpose of the School and the community's aspirations for the twenty-first century:

-- A well-educated student of religion must have a deep and broad understanding of more than a single religious tradition;
+Scholars of religion should have a deep and broad understanding of more than a single religious tradition

-- To help diverse communities address contemporary issues in the light of the best scholarship and through exemplary preparation of ministers and other religious leaders;
+To help diverse communities engage past and contemporary issues in light of the best scholarship and through rigorous preparation of ministers, professionals, and other religious leaders

-- To provide strong resources for studying religion with attentiveness to issues of diversity—in regard to gender, race, ethnicity, religious tradition, and class;
+To study religion with attentiveness to issues of diversity—in regard to race, class, gender, ethnicity, sexuality, religious tradition, and ideology

-To foster a strong sense of community among our faculty, students, alumni, and staff.
+To foster a welcoming and inclusive community among our faculty, students, alumni, and staff